The Staffy X Kelpie: The Australian Mix Breed Profile

 Are you looking for an active and energetic dog that also loves cuddling?
-Then the Staffy cross Kelpie might be the right choice.
+Then the Staffy cross Kelpie might be the perfect breed for you.
 This unusual crossbreed is challenging and rewarding.
 Today we’re covering everything you need to know about it.

 The Staffy Cross Kelpie: A Little Back Story

-The Staffy cross Kelpie is a relatively new crossbreed, but its two parent breeds are not.
+The Staffy cross Kelpie isn't a relatively new crossbreed, they would unofficially account for the majority of dogs in rescue groups found across Australia (likely with a sprinkle of a few other breeds too).
 Both the Staffordshire Bull Terrier and the Australian Kelpie have been around for 100+ years!
 To understand where the Kelpie Staffy mix comes from, we’ll go over the history of those two breeds.

 While the two parent breeds have their origins in England, that’s where the similarities end.
 On the one hand, we have the Staffordshire Bull Terrier, also known as Staffy.
 This is a mastiff-type dog originally bred as an all-purpose working dog.
 Because of it, they are stocky, muscular and powerful.
 Their ancestors are a mix of mastiffs, collies and non-descript farm dogs.
 Like other bull types such as the bull terrier, the Staffordshire Bull Terrier became popular with the rise of blood sports in the UK.